23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

 Hopefully you recycle, but think about all that stuff too: plastic shampoo bottles and face cream jars, cardboard packaging from products, plastic lids etc….

-All those bathroom essentials add up to a pretty big pile of trash and recycling each month – and much of it is avoidable!
+All those bathroom essentials from your daily routine can add up to a pretty big pile of trash, plastic waste and recycling each month – and much of it is avoidable.

 Zero waste checklist